chromium/subspace/PRINCIPLES.md

     * No const methods call non-const methods through pointers or references.
     * Reference/view types follow the same, or else provide clear const vs mutable access.
-SliceMut allows const methods that act in mutable ways on the container because it expresses mutability vs Slice in a clear way in the type system.
+SliceMut allows const methods that act in mutable ways on the collection because it expresses mutability vs Slice in a clear way in the type system.
 This compromise is required to allow receiving lvalue and rvalue refences (as `const&`) without forcing multiple overloads onto library users or without receiving by value ([which is more expensive](